-Although, I do know of a few select medical schools that use essay exams but this is on a limited basis.
+Although, I do know of a few medical schools that use essay exams but this is on a limited basis.
 Generally, a test in an essay format is used to test your knowledge of biochemistry pathways and how much you've memorized.
 You can also use an essay test with molecular biology.

 I have friends at a lot of different medical schools and one piece of advice I have for prospective students is to understand the medical school exam schedule.
 For instance, one friend had six exams in one week.
 Personally, I think that's a lot to study for but medical school is not for the faint of heart.